kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

       <h2 class="text-center">Mid 2000's - Traveling Tech Consultant</h2>
       <h3>Hitachi Consulting</h3>
       <p>
         After college I worked as a consultant with Hitachi Consulting for about 5 years doing mostly custom software and BI systems.
 I enjoyed the travel but didn't enjoy the company or most of the work.
 The region I worked in didn't focus on custom software and despite my best efforts to work in other markets I got pigeonholed into doing way too much BI and report conversion projects (if you ask me to convert a crystal report I may kick you!!).
 I eventually took a leave of absence and traveled the US kiteboarding, snowboarding, and camping before returning to the company to then be fired.
-I regret not leaving the company sooner.
+I shouldn't have stayed there as long as I did but I still learned a lot of non-code related skills and by the end I ran teams, trained customer employees, and wrote my own statements of work.
       </p>
     </div>
   </div>